Guppy16/pico-dshot/README.md

 |     | 14   | PWM      | Dshot Signal              |
 | 18  |      | GND      | ESC Signal GND            |

-Note that the _GND_ pin can be anything, but Pin 18 is used as it's closest to the ESC signal pin.
-Also note that you may need to solder a wire on the ESC UART TX pad to connect to the pico.
+Note that the _GND_ pin can be any ground pint, but Pin 18 is used as it's closest to the ESC signal pin.

+Separately, note that you may need to solder a wire on the ESC UART TX pad to connect to the pico.

 ### Upload

 Upload `dshot_example.uf2` to the pico, and open a serial connection to it.
 Depending on your motor spec, it will automatically _arm_ (i.e ready to receive commands; not start spinning).
-The serial monitor can be used to check if the ouput is correct.
+The serial monitor will print some configuration options, which can be used to verify that the Pico is behaving.
+Ideally, the motor will beep when connected to a power source.

 ---